 Spina bifida occurs in three forms, each varying in severity:

 Spina bifida occulta

 Many people who have spina bifida occulta don't even know it, unless the condition is discovered during an X-ray or other imaging test done for unrelated reasons.

 In myelomeningocele, the baby's spinal canal remains open along several vertebrae in the lower or middle back.
 Because of this opening, both the membranes and the spinal cord protrude at birth, forming a sac on the baby's back.
 In some cases, skin covers the sac.
 Usually, however, tissues and nerves are exposed, making the baby prone to life-threatening infections.

 Neurological impairment is common, including:

 Myelomeningocele is a severe form of spina bifida, in which the membranes and the spinal cord protrude at birth, forming a sac on the baby's back.
-Exposed nerves and muscles may become infected, ...
+Exposed nerves and muscles may become infected, so ...

 Doctors aren't certain what causes spina bifida.
 As with many other problems, it appears to result from a combination of genetic and environmental risk factors, such as a family history of neural tube defects and folic acid deficiency.

 At 21 days after conception (left drawing), folds of tissue on the back of a developing embryo are rapidly growing together (see lines) to form the neural tube.
 Just a day later (center drawing), the ...